PERRY-YASMIN/GDG-/README.md

-# E-waste crisis management-(will keep on updating as the project progresses)
+# E-waste crisis management-(will keep on updating along with the project)

 Overview